 - Good speed (better with multiple start screws)

 - Relatively inexpensive

-- Friction and wear of the nut introducing backlash
+- Friction and wear of the nut can introducing backlash

 Ball screws however, instead of having threads have ball races.
 These ball races are like a channel that spirals down the length of the screw.